Dankoy/korvo-to-anki/README.md

 ### Usage

+Program will look up every word in GT for translation, transcription and definitions (with default options), and dictionaryapi (if enabled) for definitions, synonyms, antonyms and examples and transcription.
+If word in dictionary api is found then only this data is used.
+If word in dictionary api is not found, then data from GT is used.
+If none found, then meanings are empty, because GT at least has a translation.
+GT can translate from any language to any language, but dictionary api works only with english source language.

 #### Available options of jar startup

     * korvo-to-anki.api.dictionaryApiEnabled: true/false - turn on or off dictionaryapi service integration.
 Default - true